-- Complete and sign application for admission, which may be obtained from Tribal Education Departments or from the Admissions Office at BMCC, and declare a program of study. - Arrange for an official high school or GED transcript to be mailed directly from the issuing institution to BMCC's Admissions Office.
+- Visit our website www.bmcc.edu and complete the Online Admissions Application. - Arrange for an official high school or GED transcript to be mailed directly from the issuing institution to BMCC's Admissions Office.
 It must bear the seal of the institution and signature or stamp of the school official.
 Faxed copies are not accepted. - Submit a copy of your tribal ID or verification of tribal membership from your tribal enrollment office, or Canadian certificate of Indian status, if applicable.
-If you are not an enrolled Tribal/Band member but one of your biological parents is a Tribal/Band member, please submit: a copy of your parents Tribal I.D. or verification of Tribal Membership from the Tribal Enrollment Clerk or a Canadian Certificate of Indian Status, and a copy of your birth certificate and your parents' marriage license or other documentation if the tribal I.D. and birth certificate have different names.
+If you are not an enrolled tribal/band member but one of your biological parents is a tribal/band member, please submit: a copy of your parents tribal I.D. or verification of tribal membership from the Tribal Enrollment Clerk or a Canadian Certificate of Indian Status, and a copy of your birth certificate and your parents' marriage license or other documentation if the tribal I.D. and birth certificate have different names. - All newly admitted students must schedule and complete the BMCC placement test.
+This test may be waived if documentation is provided of previous testing, or by college transcripts showing a "C" or better was achieved in mathematics and English courses.
+The results of the placement tests are used for advising purposes only and will not affect admission status.
+To schedule an appointment please call 800-844-2622, ext.
+8418.
+Students do not need to take the placement exam if their program of study is Anishinaabemwin Pane.